denwilliams/homenet-core/README.md

 Home automation system tightly coupled with [Node RED](https://nodered.org) intended for those who like to write their own code.

 I'm not a fan of complex web and app interfaces, so the approach is more of a hands off - triggers are automatic or via sensors or buttons.
+There is an Android tablet app in the works that uses multi-finger gestures to control things.
 Ideally I'd like to integrate with voice control when that becomes feasible.

 ## Powerful Rules